Google Pixel 3: Six tips and tricks to get the most out of the camera

-Google's Pixel 3 ($800 at Verizon Wireless) and Pixel 3 XL ($900 at Best Buy) both have one of the best cameras a phone can offer.
+Google's Pixel 3 and Pixel 3 XL ($900 at Best Buy) both have one of the best cameras a phone can offer.
 The camera's success is partly because of the hardware, and partly because of its software tweaks.

 The hardware takes care of itself, but the software is something you'll need to familiarize yourself with before you can push the Pixel 3's camera to its limits.
 Here's what you need to know.